This post may contain affiliate links. Please read our disclosure policy.

 3. Incorporate Remaining Ingredients: Add in your crushed tomatoes, herbs, salt, and pepper.
 Stir well to combine.
 Bring the mixture to a boil before lowering the heat to a simmer.
 Let it cook for approximately 30 minutes.
 Crushed tomatoes from a can are a convenient choice for this step.

 4. Serving Time: This versatile meat sauce is perfect atop spaghetti or any pasta shape you prefer.
-Feel free to incorporate it into other recipes, as described above.
+Feel free to incorporate it into other recipes.

 an overhead view of a bowl of spaghetti and meat sauce.